COSI-Lab/rust-talks/README.md

 ## Todos

-* Split the talks database in 2 where 1 holds all talks and the other holds the currently visible talks in presention order, for super speed (rust)
 * Replace the "Next Meeting TBD" with the next meeting (js or rust)
 * Parse to meeting minutes (js)
 * /all endpoint (rust and js)
-* turn into a docker container (docker)
-* set params with `.env` file (rust)
 * Frontend error handling (js)
 * Add debugging support (rust)